 Thanks to April Smith, Suzanne King, Val McCamish, Belinda Head, Annette Orozco, Dani Heathington, and Kasey Coker for their help with this article.

-For more information about Career Technical Education, endorsements, and graduation requirements, contact Suzanne King at 806-272-7303.
+For more information about Career and Technical Education, endorsements, and graduation requirements, contact Suzanne King at 806-272-7303.